galori/Baghdad-by-the-Bay-Ruby-Conf/README.md

 A: It is one of the nicknames listed on Wikipedia as nicknames for San Francisco (http://en.wikipedia.org/wiki/List_of_city_nicknames_in_California)

+Q: What can I do to help?

+A: Fork this repo, and help flesh out the details.
+Seriously.

 The plan for the plan
 =====================